tendermint/tendermint/docs/guides/abci-cli.md

 The most important messages are `deliver_tx`, `check_tx`, and `commit`, but there are others for convenience, configuration, and information purposes.

-Let's start a dummy application.
+Let's start a dummy application, which was installed at the same time as `abci-cli` above.
 The dummy just stores transactions in a merkle tree:

 ```
 dummy